 Raising Films is building on the great work done by other organisations whose support assists in creating an inclusive, sustainable film and television industry.

-When it comes to financial support and advice, the Film & Television Charity is the UK charity for people working behind the scenes in film, TV and cinema exhibition.
+When it comes to financial support and advice, The Film and TV Charity is the UK charity for people working behind the scenes in film, TV and cinema exhibition.

-Our pilot Family Support Fund provided a helping hand to families juggling a professional career with their caring responsibilities on a limited budget.
-The Fund aimed to provide short-term support to individuals or families to bridge a period of reduced income, rather than to provide financial support for a long period of time.
+The Family Support Fund provides a helping hand to families juggling a professional career with their caring responsibilities on a limited budget.
+The Fund aims to provide short-term support to individuals or families to bridge a period of reduced income, rather than to provide financial support for a long period of time.

 The Family Support Fund can contribute up to £75 a day to help cover the cost of alternative care arrangements (max. claimant amount £1,500 per beneficiary/per annum).
 Multiple applications can be submitted throughout the year and quotes can vary from one day to multiple days.